BrandonS8/Starving_Artist_React/README.md

 # Starving Artist
 Starving Artist is an app that allows users to upload artwork to sell.
-It is primarily targeted toward college students in art programs with a focus on the dc area.
+It is primarily targeted toward college students in art programs with a focus on the dc area, and is a work in progress.

-Brandon, Hannah, and Mahwish created Starving Artist as our group project at [General Assembly](https://generalassemb.ly/)
+Brandon, Hannah, and Mahwish created Starving Artist as their group project at [General Assembly](https://generalassemb.ly/)

 ## Overview
 ![preview](https://i.imgur.com/0isy85K.jpg)